birdflow-science/BirdFlowPipeline/README.md

 ## 5. Configure git

+This step is also optional, for streamlining your use of git/github.
 You can view your current git configuration by using this command at the Unity command line:

 ```
 git config --list --global